-The HCMC Committee awarded each of Messrs.
-Buntin and Roberts RSU awards with a grant date fair value of \$150,000.
-These RSU awards cliff-vest on the third anniversary of the date of the award, subject to the recipient's continued employment through the vesting date, with certain exceptions for qualifying terminations of employment.
-In making these awards, the HCMC Committee recognized the significant positive impacts of Mr. Buntin in developing the Company's research and development program, including the Company's Genesis Network product and software platform, and Mr. Roberts in establishing the Company's global engineering center of excellence.
+In addition, in January 2023, the HCMC Committee awarded Mr. Kuahara a RSU award with a grant date fair value of \$250,000.
+This RSU awards cliff-vest on the third anniversary of the date of the award, subject to the Mr. Kuahara's continued employment through such vesting date, with certain exceptions for qualifying terminations of employment.
+In making this award, the HCMC Committee recognized Mr. Kuahara's achievements during his first year with the Company in driving operational excellence throughout the Company's manufacturing operations as well as the Company's desire to retain Mr. Kuahara and further align his overall compensation package with long-term stockholder value creation.